-The 57-year-old Oscar-winning actor announced he has type 2 diabetes when late-night host David Letterman commented on his newly slim figure in October 2013.
+The Oscar-winning actor announced he has type 2 diabetes when late-night host David Letterman commented on his newly slim figure in October 2013.
 "I went to the doctor and he said, 'You know those high blood sugar numbers you've been dealing with since you were 36?
 Well, you've graduated.
 You've got type 2 diabetes, young man.'"
-Hanks added that the condition is controllable, but he joked that he couldn't get back down to his high school weight of 96 pounds.
+Hanks added that the condition is controllable, but he joked that he couldn't get back down to his high-school weight of 96 pounds.
 "I was a very skinny boy!"

-The comedian, actress, and co-host of "The View" said even after being diagnosed with diabetes, it took her a while to change her pasta-heavy diet.
-But eventually, she discovered vegetables without sauce, oatmeal without brown sugar, and cut out fried foods and white bread.
+The actress and former co-host of The View said even after she was diagnosed with diabetes, it took her a while to change her pasta-heavy diet.
+Eventually she discovered vegetables without sauce and oatmeal without brown sugar.
+She cut out fried foods and white bread, too.
 A healthy diet combined with exercise helped her lose weight and feel a lot better.

 Billie Jean King

 The tennis great says as an athlete she's always been mindful of diet and exercise.
 But when she was diagnosed with type 2 diabetes in 2007, she took it to a new level.
-The hardest adjustment, she says, was cutting back on carbs and sugars.
+The hardest change, she says, was cutting back on carbs and sugars.
 "That's not fun for a lot of people, but it sure is fun to feel good," she told Ladies' Home Journal.
 She tells people who are diagnosed: "Just know that you can live a normal, wonderful, terrific, active life."